rashmisagar/protractor-tests/README.md

 Test project using Protractor with Cucumber and Page Objects

-This creates some basic cucumber tests using the Calculator application used in the official Protractor tutorial - http://juliemr.github.io/protractor-demo/
+This creates some basic cucumber tests using the Calculator application at - http://juliemr.github.io/protractor-demo/

 ## Getting Started